 Every year comes with a variety of new Christmas events meant to keep everybody happy and entertained.
-2019 invites Christmas lovers to become spectators at many Christmas movies, visit the Enchanted Eltham Palace, a superb winter lights trail accompanied by mulled wine and mince pie, and discover Winterville at Clapham Common, where they’ll find a funfair, roller disco, street food stalls, and even crazy golf.
+This year invites Christmas lovers to become spectators at many Christmas movies, visit the Enchanted Eltham Palace, a superb winter lights trail accompanied by mulled wine and mince pie, and discover Winterville at Clapham Common, where they’ll find a funfair, roller disco, street food stalls, and even crazy golf.
 Kids are expected at Santa’s Grotto where Santa is going to listen to their Christmas wishes.
 For a truly whimsical experience, don’t miss a walk along the light trail at the Kew Gardens, where you’ll also find Victorian funfair rides.

 Eat and drink to your heart’s content